Applicable Tax Laws

 Tax Clearance / Transfer Certificate

 If all or one of the beneficiaries reside outside of Germany, German banks and other financial institutions are liable for the payment of inheritance tax by such beneficiaries.
-Thus, they make no payments to beneficiaries residing outside of Germany, unless a transfer certificate (Unbedenklichkeitsbescheinigung), also referred to as tax clearance certificate (Unbedenklichkeitsbescheinigung), is provided.
-Such tax clearance certificate will be issued by the tax authority once it has determined that no tax is due or the assessed tax has been fully paid.
+Thus, they make no payments to beneficiaries residing outside of Germany, unless a transfer certificate (Unbedenklichkeitsbescheinigung), also referred to as a tax clearance certificate (Unbedenklichkeitsbescheinigung), is provided.
+Such a tax clearance certificate will be issued by the tax authority once it has determined that no tax is due or the assessed tax has been fully paid.

 Estate Income Tax Return